open-risk/equinox/docs/source/index.rst

 Reference Standards
 -----------
-The set of standards currently implemented includes the following references:
+The set of standards currently implemented is based on the following references:

 * BIS/EBA Standardized Credit Risk assessment of Project Finance
-* Equator Principles
+* Equator Principles for Project Finance
-* PCAF Emissions Accounting and Reporting
+* PCAF Emissions Accounting and Reporting for Project Finance
+* GHG Protocol for Projects

 Overview